 - VMS deposits form from metal-enriched fluids associated with seafloor hydrothermal convection ("black smokers").
 Therefore, they are the same age as the host rocks.

-- They are a major source of Zn, Cu, Pb, Ag and Au.
+- They are a major source of Zn, Cu, Pb, Ag and Au in world markets.

 - Typical grades are on the order of 2 to 5% Zn, 1 to 2% Cu, 1 to 2% Pb, 30 to 60 g/t Ag and 1 to 2 g/t Au (Galley et al. 2007).

-- Principal ore minerals are sphalerite, galena, chalcopyrite, pyrite (pyrrhotite).
+- Principal ore minerals are sphalerite, galena, chalcopyrite, and pyrite (pyrrhotite).

 - Stringer-stockwork zones commonly underlie massive sulfides, and may also be a significant source of ore.